kudzizvomuya/kudzizvomuya/ERPNext.md

 ### Accounting

-You get a fully-featured accounting module that covers all part of bookkeeping, from cash flow tracking to making financial reports that indicate income, expenditure, profit, and important accounting element.
+You get a fully-featured accounting module that covers all part of bookkeeping, from cash flow tracking to making financial reports that indicate income, expenditure, profit, and important accounting element.The accounting module has a dashboards that provide a quick overview of all major performance indicators.
+It's possible to analyze every aspect of your business in one location, thanks to configurable accounting dimensions and customisable dashboards.

 ### HR and payroll

-Track every employee's life cycle, including their start date, termination date, hours worked, wages,leave applications and net pay, all from one place.
+Track every employee's life cycle, including their start date, termination date, hours worked, wages,leave applications and net pay, all from one place.With our ERPNext's HRMS & payroll module, you can easily manage expenses, trip requests, and employee advances.
+Managers may use ERPNext to examine all of their employees' expenses in one place.
+Simple approvals and out-of-the-box customisable workflows reduce the amount of time spent manually processing expense claims.

 ### Manufacturing

-Manage pricing, plan and track inventories, and manage job forms by e-signing bills of materials.
+Manage pricing, plan and track inventories, and manage job forms by e-signing bills of materials.ERPNext will display every part of your Material Resouce Planning (MRP), whether it's a work order against sales or material requirements.
+To cut costs and eliminate waste, keep track of serialized or batched inventory's material use.

 ### Customer relationship management (CRM)

-Keep track of the entire sales process and devise strategies for gaining new clients and leads.
+The CRM module helps keep track of the entire sales process and devise strategies for gaining new clients and leads.ERPNext will make sure you don't miss out on any of your sales leads.
+So that your sales force doesn't have to switch between applications, ERPNext makes it simple to transform all interactions into data.
+The CRM has a platform to do email campaigns for targeted marketing, stunning newsletters to send bulk emails to your clients, and comprehensive lead source analysis to enjoy the rewards of your marketing campaigns.

 ### Help desk

 Manage tickets and track both solutions and customer satisfaction levels to effectively assess and manage the entire support process.
-You have the option to view reports that help identify where your support process might need improvement.
+You have the option to view reports that help identify where your support process might need improvement.The help desk module make it possible to set up assignment rules to automatically allocate tickets across the team eliminates the overhead of manual work.
+This gives your SaaS support desk additional time to reply to clients, allowing them to meet commitments on time

 ### Quality Management Module